paion-data/Fiore/docs/docs/development.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 title: Development
 ---

-The following guide is intended to help developers who maintain or want to make changes to the Chatbot WS template.
+The following guide is intended to help developers who maintain or want to make changes to the Fiore.

 Preparing for Local Development
 -------------------------------